Flexible Cystoscopy (Bladder Examination)

 Suitable Candidates

-- Those with recurrent urinary tract infections.
+- Those with recurrent or chronic urinary tract infections (UTIs).

-Procedure & Recovery
+Procedure & Recovery Timeline

-Diagnostic Exam
+Diagnostic Examination

 Frequently Asked Questions

-QIs it painful?
+QIs the procedure painful?

 Ready to Start?